LakshanyaS/Click2CV/README.md

-# 📄 Resume Builder
+# 📄 Click2CV

 ## 🧭 Project Overview
-The **Resume Builder** is a web-based application that helps users easily create and preview professional resumes.
+The **Click2CV** is a web-based application that helps users easily create and preview professional resumes.
 Built using **React.js** and **Context API**, it provides a user-friendly interface for filling in personal, educational, and work details — all rendered live in the preview.

 ---